Ghostery is available here for free: https://www.ghostery.com/fr/products/

 Dr. Catherine Masson-Boivin, HDR, DR1 INRA, group leader

 Catherine did her PhD at the LIPM in Jean Dénarié’s lab where she studied the genetic basis of Sinorhizobium meliloti plant compound catabolism.
 She was recruited as a scientist at IRD (Research Institute for Development) and spent 7 years in Dakar, Western Africa.
 Her work focussed on rhizobia, nodulation genes and Nod factor diversity (association studies).
 She then moved back to France, in Montpellier (LSTM) where she discovered β-proteobacteria able to nodulate legumes (now called β-rhizobia).
-Catherine re-joined the LIPM in 2003 as an INRA member, where she set up her own research group that she now co-directs with Jacques Batut.
+Catherine re-joined the LIPM in 2003 as an INRA member, where she set up her own research group that she co-directed with Jacques Batut during several years.
 She selected Cupriavidus taiwanensis as a β-rhizobium model and completely sequenced its genome in collaboration with the Genoscope.
-More recently she has launched a real-time evolution experiment aiming at evolving a non symbiotic bacterium, the plant pathogen Ralstonia solanacearum, into a legume symbiont.
+More recently, she has launched a real-time evolution experiment aiming at evolving a non-symbiotic bacterium, the plant pathogen Ralstonia solanacearum, into a legume symbiont.

 Jacques obtained a PhD in Microbiology from the University Paul Sabatier, Toulouse in 1984.
 He was then recruited at the French Institut National de la Recherche Agronomique (INRA) to work on the Medicago symbiont Sinorhizobiummeliloti first on the regulation of nitrogen fixation gene expression and, more recently, on the genetic control of plant infection.
 His main achievements, in collaboration with many colleagues in Toulouse and overseas, include the identification of one of the first two-component regulatory system in bacteria (the FixLJ system of S. meliloti), the sequencing of the S. meliloti genome, one of the first elucidated rhizobium genome at that time, and the development of transcriptomic tools for this bacterium.
 More recently, Jacques’focus has turned to cyclic nucleotide signalling and its contribution to symbiosis and, together with C. Masson-Boivin, the evolution of symbiotic properties in rhizobia.
 Jacques spent a sabbatical year together with Prof. S. Kustu at UC Berkeley (1989-1990) to work on the in vitro manipulation of two-component regulatory proteins.